blynkkk/docs/getting-started/activating-devices/blynk-edent-wifi-provisioning.md

 Currently, WiFi provisioning only works on ESP32 and ESP8266
 {% endhint %}

-### \*\*\*\*

 ### **How WiFI provisioning works**

 You can skip this part as this is something you don't have to think about because Blynk does everything for you.
 But it might be helpful to understand how it works under the hood

-1. In the beginning, your hardware will act as an Access Point \(AP\).
-It means that your device will broadcast its own WiFi network with an SSID\(name\) similar to `Blynk-something-1234`
+1. In the beginning, your hardware will act as an Access Point (AP).
+It means that your device will broadcast its own WiFi network with an SSID (name) similar to `Blynk-something-1234`;
-2. Your smartphone will connect to this AP with the Blynk app \(or from smartphone settings\) and they will start communicating directly with each other.
+2. Your smartphone will connect to this AP with the Blynk app (or from smartphone settings) and they will start communicating directly with each other;
-3. When the connection with the device is established, Blynk app will ask you for the name \(SSID\) and password of the WiFi network you would like to connect this device to.
+3. When the connection with the device is established, Blynk app will ask you for the name (SSID) and password of the WiFi network you would like to connect this device to;
-4. This WiFi information \(SSID and password\) will be sent to the device
+4. This WiFi information (SSID and password) will be sent to the device;
-5. Also, Blynk app will request an Auth Token from the server and then send it to the device.
+5. Also, Blynk app will request an Auth Token from the server and then send it to the device;
-6. Your device will store all of this items in EEPROM
+6. Your device will store all of this items in EEPROM;
 7. After that, device will automatically reboot.
-The AP mode will be turned off.
+The AP mode will be turned off;
-8. Device will use the WiFi credentials you provided to connect to your home or office WiFi network.
+8. Device will use the WiFi credentials you provided to connect to your home or office WiFi network;
-9. When connected to WiFI, your device will connect to the Blynk Cloud using the Auth Token from step 5.
+9. When connected to WiFI, your device will connect to the Blynk Cloud using the Auth Token from step 5;
-10. After the successful authentication, the device is added to your account and ready to use.
+10. After the successful authentication, the device is added to your account and ready to use;
-11. If you later need to connect to this device to a different network, WiFi credentials can be changed by using Blynk app or by resetting the device with a physical button \(you would need to plan it into your electrical circuit design\)
+11. If you later need to connect to this device to a different network, WiFi credentials can be changed by using Blynk app or by resetting the device with a physical button (you would need to plan it into your electrical circuit design).

 Now let's make it work for your devices.